sparshmishraa/LVH_Patients_Health_Stats/README.md

 For analysis I will use **Tableau** for creating charts to finding insights.

+I filtered the entire dataset to show stats for only LVH Patients.

 First I imported the data to tableau.

 1. Then I created an bar chart that shows number of people suffering from heart disease by age-group.